kartik-venugopal/aural-player/README.md

 NOTE - I am ***not*** looking for help with app development at the moment, but if this changes, I will post an update.

+## How to support me

+I am a one-man team with a full-time job and a full-time life, developing this app only out of love.
+If you would like to make a financial donation to me for my efforts, you may do so via **PayPal** using the email ID: **kartikv.de@gmail.com**

 ## Third party code attributions

 * [FFmpeg](https://www.ffmpeg.org/) (used to decode audio formats not natively supported on macOS)